NitorCreations/nameless-deploy-tools/docs/commands.md

                         [--small]
                         file

-Convert Nitor CloudFormation yaml to CloudFormation json with some preprosessing
+Convert nameless CloudFormation yaml to CloudFormation json with some preprosessing

 positional arguments: